 - 1. Have graduated from an accredited master's or doctoral program in nursing. - 2.
-Have a cumulative graduate GPA of 3.0 - a.
-Applicants with a cumulative graduate GPA of 2.7 to 2.99 may be considered for admission on probation, but must achieve a "B" (3.0) or better in the first nine credits in the certificate program to be removed from probation.
-Students who do not achieve a "B" or better in the first nine credits will be dismissed from the certificate program. - 3.
-Provide proof of current unobstructed professional licensure as a Registered Nurse (RN) in the United States. - a.
-One year of full-time work experience as an RN.
-(One year recent clinical experience recommended.) - 4.
+Have a cumulative graduate GPA of 2.7 - a.
+Applicants with an undergraduate GPA of 2.5 to 2.69 may be considered for probationary admission after meeting the following admissions requirements: - i.
+The applicant must provide a letter of intent. - ii.
+The applicant must be approved for admission following an interview with the Program Dean/Director. - iii.
+The applicant must satisfy program prerequisites and achieve a cumulative GPA of 3.0 on all coursework attempted over the first trimester (two terms).
+Students failing to meet these requirements following the first trimester (two terms) will be withdrawn from the university. - 3.
+Provide proof of current unobstructed professional licensure as a Registered Nurse (RN) in the United States. - 4.
+Applicants to the APRN tracks must have a minimum of one (1) year of direct patient care experience as a registered nurse (RN) prior to entering APRN core courses. - 5.
 Pre-requisite coursework: Advanced Pathophysiology, Advanced Pharmacology, and Advanced Physical Assessment within the last five (5) years.

-In addition to meeting the admissions requirements stipulated above, applicants to the Adult-Gerontology Primary Care Nurse Practitioner track must also:
+In addition to meeting the admissions requirements stipulated above, applicants to the APRN (Post-Master's) tracks must also: